 In the trailing 12 months ended March 31, Texas Instruments had $5.6 billion in free cash flow, down 6% from a year earlier, but it remains extremely flush despite Covid-19.

-Starbucks is moving to get all of its stores up and running.
-Here in Canada where I live, they plan to have 65% of their Canadian store fleet open by the end of this week and 85% open by the end of May.
+Starbucks moved quickly and responsibly to get its stores back up and running.
+Here in Canada where I live, the company opened 65% of their Canadian store fleet open by mid-May and more than 90% of its U.S. stores were opened by the early June.

 That’s a good thing because it suffered a 10% decline in global same-store sales in the second quarter due to a 31% drop internationally, offset by a much smaller 3% decline in the U.S. As a result of the same-store slowdown, Starbucks’ earnings in the quarter were 32 cents, 47% lower than last year’s second quarter, but only 2 cents lower than the consensus estimate.